Power & Motion Technology | Automation | By Casey Cummins | May 13, 2021

 Casey Cummins is a Magnetek Controls Product Manager at Columbus McKinnon Corporation.
 He started with the company in 2011.
 Prior to moving into a management roll, Casey worked on embedded firmware development and electrical design.
 Also, Casey actively serves on the AIST crane committee.
 Outside of engineering life, he is fascinated by the modern space race and astrophysics, and also has a goal of hiking all the US national parks.

-The CM Lodestar VS is now available with Intelli-Connect™ Diagnostics and Analytics technology.
-Intelli-Connect enables quick and easy programming, maintenance, monitoring, and troubleshooting of the Lodestar – all from a tablet or smartphone.
+The CM Lodestar VS is now available with Intelli-Connect™ Mobile technology.
+Intelli-Connect Mobile enables quick and easy programming, maintenance, monitoring, and troubleshooting of the Lodestar – all from a tablet or smartphone.

 When choosing a variable frequency drive (VFD) for your crane or hoist application, we recommend using a crane-specific VFD and not a general purpose VFD.
 Why?
 Using a crane-specific VFD can have a significant impact on the safety, uptime, and productivity of your crane application, and can get you up and running quicker and easier.